Comparing and Restoring Article Revisions

 Restoring a Revision

-If after looking through the differences on an older revision you decide the older content is better, you can restore the old revision.
-This will replace what is currently live in the knowledge base.
+If, after reviewing the differences in an older revision, you decide that the older content is better, you can restore the old revision.
+This will replace the currently live content in the knowledge base.
+The replaced revision will still be available in the revision history.

 To restore an older revision:

-1. In TDClient, open the Knowledge Base, and navigate to the desired article.
+1. In the Client Portal, open the Knowledge Base, and navigate to the desired article.

 2. Click the Edit Article button.